 The same happens is someone plays all four cards of the same value (if you play all four 7’s at once, clear out the pile from play).

-Now that the draw pile is gone, players run through the cards in their hands, and then play from the three piles in front of them (this is why you wanted 2’s, 10’s, and high cards in front of you to begin the game).
+Now that the draw pile is gone, players run through the cards in their hands.
+They then play from the three piles in front of them.
+This is why you wanted 2’s, 10’s, and high cards in front of you to begin the game.

 Some play that the last person holding cards becomes the village idiot, and has to purchase the next round.